Support HTS When You Shop

 - create a welcoming and inclusive class community

-- plan parent potluck socials, and
+- coordinate parent potluck socials, and

 - perform specific duties of classroom teacher, grade and the HSA